apnadkarni/blt/man/vector.rst

 INTRODUCTION
 ------------

-A *vector* is an ordered set of real numbers.
-The points of a *vector* are indexed by integers.
+A *vector* is an ordered set of real numbers representing points of the vector.
+The points are indexed by integers.

 Vectors are common data structures for many applications.
 For example, a graph may use two vectors to represent the X-Y coordinates of the data